Lightning-AI/torchmetrics/docs/source/pages/lightning.rst

 TorchMetrics in PyTorch Lightning
 #################################

-TorchMetrics was originaly created as part of `PyTorch Lightning <https://github.com/PyTorchLightning/pytorch-lightning>`_, a pwerful deep learning research framework designed for scaling models without boilerplate.
+TorchMetrics was originaly created as part of `PyTorch Lightning <https://github.com/PyTorchLightning/pytorch-lightning>`_, a powerful deep learning research framework designed for scaling models without boilerplate.

 While TorchMetrics was built to be used with native PyTorch, using TorchMetrics with Lightning offers additional benefits: